brylianrst/Brilian-Portofolio/Part2 Final Project.md

 **My user research protocol will clearly identify the following:**

-a.
-The target audience you hope to reach with your story;
-b.
-My approach to identifying representative individuals to interview;
+**a.
+The target audience you hope to reach with your story** **b.
+My approach to identifying representative individuals to interview** **c.
+My interview script**
-c.
-My interview script;

 ## Target Audience

-In this user research, my target audience are tech students.
-Since my topic emphasize on how can students especially in tech can help reduce climate change through participating earth hour initiatives, which can immediately be applied by these students during their college life.
+Since my topic emphasize on suggesting various ways for tech students to contribute reducing climate change through participating earth hour initiatives, this user research target audience will also be tech students.

-After knowing my target audience, i tried to think and breakdown what approach i need to use to identify representative individuals and who to reach with my story during my interviews.
+After defining and knowing my target audience, i tried to think and breakdown what approach i need to use to identify representative individuals and who to reach with my story during my interviews.
 I finally decided to breakdown my approach into something like below.

 ## My Approach to Identifying Representative Individuals